-Financial Services Division (firstname.lastname@example.org)

 13. The facility in question did not have any payments due during the Moratorium Period.
 As there was no payment due during the Moratorium Period, the question of any compound interest or penal interest charged during the Moratorium Period, for payments delayed or failed during such period, does not arise.
 The following are some examples:

-a) A loan was extended on 1st Jan., 2020 and the instalments were to begin from 1st October as the loan was under original moratorium.
+a) A loan was extended on 1st Jan., 2020 and the installments began from 1st October as the loan was under original moratorium.

 b) A loan was given on 1st Jan., 2020 but a bullet repayment at the end of 1 year.

 In both the cases, the intrinsic computations involve compound interest but as there was no failure to pay or delay during the Moratorium Period, there was no implication on any of the payments to be made by the borrower.
 Further, since no payments were due, the question of any moratorium did not arise.